 One of the main activities of ISOCARP is the organisation of its annual World Congress which focuses on a planning theme of foremost international interest.
 Attended by some 350-500 delegates, ISOCARP congresses are small enough for personal interchange of ideas on a given theme, yet big enough to encompass a broad professional and international range.
 The congresses are open to ISOCARP Members (reduced congress fees), but our Society heartily welcomes non-members (individuals, parties or organisations).
 The Congresses provide a platform for establishing professional as well as personal contacts with colleagues from all around the world.

 The Congress takes place in a different city every year.
 ISOCARP has held congresses on vital topics in the field of city and regional planning in every year since 1965.
 Combining a unique, triple perspective in theory, policy and practice, ISOCARP has pioneered the focus of the planning profession on issues such as regional urban planning (1966), urban regeneration (1981), planning for land and water (1998), the creative economy (2005) and low carbon cities (2009).

 Expressions of Interest

 ISOCARP invites Expressions of Interest from universities, planning agencies, city governments, institutions and consortiums in hosting future ISOCARP World Congress in their city.
-Organisations with an interest in hosting the congress in 2017 or 2018 are welcome to send an Expression of Interest.
+Organisations with an interest in hosting the congress in 2018 and beyond are welcome to send an Expression of Interest.
 Please get in touch with ISOCARP Head Office for further information and communication on this topic.